maclong9/next-starter/README.md

   ```

 > [!NOTE]
-> There are some example tests within the `tests/{unit,e2e}` folders which show an example of basic unit and end-to-end tests.
-There is also an example of a component/page test within `src/app/tests` to show how to test individualcomponent or page.
-Make sure to remove or edit these files before pushing the code so that you don't break the continuous integration.
+> Example tests are provided in `tests/{unit,e2e}` and `src/tests`.
+Review and modify these before pushing to avoid CI issues.

 ## Authentication